Clifton Newman: Circuit court judge

-Newman as a business court judge
+Business court judge

 In 2007, South Carolina's Supreme Court created the South Carolina Business Court Pilot Program as a specialized business court docket within the Circuit Court, "to handle complex business, corporate, and commercial matters."
 The Business Court was made permanent in 2019.
 Newman was appointed to the Business Court in 2010, and served for over a decade.

 Newman has had a significant national presence as a business court judge.
 He is a past president of the American College of Business Court Judges.
 He served as co-chair of the American Bar Association's Judges Initiative Committee, and was a co-author of The Business Courts Benchbook.
 He was also a Business Court Representative to the American Bar Association's Business Law Section.

 Personal life

 Newman resides in Columbia, South Carolina, with his wife Patricia.
 Together, they have four children.
 Newman's daughter Jocelyn Newman is also a circuit court judge.
 Newman's son Brian DeQuincey Newman was the youngest serving Columbia city councilman until his death by cardiac arrest on January 3, 2023.

-Newman is the nephew of civil rights activist Isaiah DeQuincey Newman, the Reverend Omega Newman and Bishop Ernest Newman.
+Newman is the nephew of civil rights activist I. DeQuincey Newman, the Reverend Omega Newman and Bishop Ernest Newman.
 He attends a local Methodist Church where he is chairperson of the administrative council.
 As a hobby, he enjoys restoring houses and has received historical preservation awards for this work.